How to Advance Your Legal Career as an International Arbitration Lawyer

 But arbitration’s impact goes a long way beyond these three mega-industries; statistics released by the London Centre for International Arbitration (LCIA) for 2013 show that arbitration is frequently used to resolve disputes relating to partnerships, employment arrangements, joint ventures, shareholders’ agreements, agreements for sales of goods and supply of services, and many other areas, across all commercial sectors.

-The ICC International Court of Arbitration (ICC) also revealed that during 2013, in 22% of its cases the amount in dispute was less than $1 million, while more than 11% of the participants in ICC arbitration hearings are states and state entities.
+The ICC International Court of Arbitration (ICC) also revealed that during 2013, in 22% of its cases the amount in dispute was less than $1 million, while more than 11% of the participants in ICC arbitration hearings are state entities.

 Demand for International Arbitration Lawyers